Chat with chatbot Anna. Can't figure it out? Then an employee takes over the conversation.

 One product: flexible saving and investing

-Please note: you could lose all or part of your initial investment.
+Please note: investment involves risks.
+You could lose all or part of your investment.

 All the info at a glance